 Tokyo’s secret agenda of deception is soon discovered, and the chase begins.
 One step away and getting closer, it’s a game where death becomes an acceptable option.
-Powerful and convincing, the new-ones being trained in the Emperor’s secret army drive the story until the Americans finally beat the Japanese at their own game.
+Powerful and convincing, the new-ones being trained in the Emperor’s secret army drive the story until we finally beat the Japanese at their own game.

 We hope you enjoy the novel and come back to give it a review.

 P.S.- The novel’s underlying theme highlights a Level Playing Field with our foreign trade partners, and how it defines a starting place for trade negotiations.
 Free trade means more than free markets, but also consumers who can make free choices.

 In a democratic society we are free to pursue goals with independence of thought and ability, which virtually guarantees that not all people will understand the intricacies of how economic factors affect our lives.
 We come from different walks of life; artists, engineers, housewives, and business people, with competing backgrounds and interests, and this characterization includes our elected representatives and politicians.